 Now reach the Filters tab of your custom report page to choose the filters that you want to apply to your report.

-Please note that the information you see in the Filters tab is determined by which type of report you flagged to generate.
+The information you see in the Filters tab is determined by which type of report you flagged to generate.
 It could be info relating to users, courses, courses expiration dates, enrollment and completion dates, enrollment statuses, learning object types, user additional fields etc. If you display date filters in the report, remember that the time zone is the one set in the Time Zone for Data Fields section in the Properties tab.
 For more info, refer to the Viewing and Editing the Properties of Your Custom Report section in this article.

 Once you’ve selected all of the information you would like to include in your custom report, move to the next tab, View Options.